 The link between talcum powder, ovarian cancer, and mesothelioma has been known for years.
 Although talc has appeared in consumer products since the 1800s, it was not until the 1970s that the safety of this extremely popular mineral was truly called into question.

-Asbestos was linked to mesothelioma and cancer in the mid-20th century, when increasing numbers of men who worked in asbestos mines or jobs that exposed them to asbestos, like construction, manufacturing, and shipyards began to develop the illness.
+Asbestos was linked to mesothelioma and cancer in the mid-20th century when increasing numbers of men who worked in asbestos mines or jobs that exposed them to asbestos, like construction, manufacturing, and shipyards, began to develop the illness.
+This has long been backed with scientific evidence.

 Accordingly, the government could not look the other way when it later discovered that talc was frequently found to be contaminated by asbestos, a mineral that often occurs in rock deposits adjacent to talc deposits.
 As such, in 1973, the government put forth legislation requiring that all talcum powders be asbestos-free.

-The discovery of asbestos in talc shed important light on the mystery of how women were developing mesothelioma when they did not typically work in the same environments as men: The answer was talcum powder, a popular ingredient in cosmetics and hygiene products.
+The discovery of asbestos in talc shed important light on the mystery of how women were developing mesothelioma, an aggressive form of lung cancer, when they did not typically work in the same environments as men.
+The answer was talcum powder, a popular ingredient in cosmetics and hygiene products.

 COSMETICS AND PERSONAL CARE INDUSTRY FOLLOWS SUIT IN 1976

-On the heels of this growing awareness surrounding the dangers of talc, in 1976, the Cosmetic, Toiletry and Fragrance Association—the organization for the cosmetics and personal care products industry—urged its members and the industry at large to commence manufacturing their products using only asbestos-free talc.
+On the heels of this growing awareness surrounding the dangers of talc, in 1976, the Cosmetic, Toiletry, and Fragrance Association—the organization for the cosmetics and personal care products industry—urged its members and the industry at large to commence manufacturing their cosmetic products using only asbestos-free talc.

-1980S STUDIES CONFIRM LINKS BETWEEN TALCUM POWDER AND OVARIAN CANCER
+1980S STUDIES CONFIRM THE CONNECTION BETWEEN TALCUM POWDER AND OVARIAN CANCER

 A 1982 Harvard study in the journal Cancer assessed 215 women diagnosed with epithelial ovarian cancer.
 Each study participant was asked about her regular use of talcum powder.
 Results of the study indicated that 92% of the women had regularly used talcum powder either to dust their genital area or by virtue of its presence on sanitary napkins.